Baugette9000/.dotfilesNix/README.md

     $ rm -rf hardware-configuration.nix
     $ cp -r /etc/nixos/hardware-configuration.nix .

-❥ Once Home-Manager is installed and you have replaced the hardware-configuration.nix, run these commands in the cloned repo:
+❥ Once Home-Manager is installed and you have replaced the hardware-configuration.nix, run these commands in the cloned repo's directory (NOT in the "nixos" folder) to build the NixOS system and Home-Manager:

+    $ sudo nixos-rebuild switch --flake .
     $ home-manager switch --flake .
-    $ sudo nixos-rebuild switch --flake .

   ** **

-*❥ I love NixOS.*